This policy states the position of the Victorian Public Sector Commission (VPSC) on:

-- Minimum accountabilities for the management of gifts, benefits and hospitality (see Instructions supporting the Standing Directions of the Minister for Finance)
+- Minimum accountabilities for the management of gifts, benefits and hospitality, issued by the Victorian Public Sector Commission

 - Public Administration Act 2004

-This policy is issued under the authority of the Commissioner, VPSC and is subject to annual review.
+This policy is issued under the authority of the Commissioner of the Victorian Public Sector Commission and is subject to annual review.

-The organisational delegate is the Manager, Corporate Services.
+The organisational delegate is the Manager of Corporate and Governance Branch.